“I wondered what they really talked about when they talked about growing up. Now, I think I know a little bit about it and life.”

 It’s much like a tact.

-Be humble, resist your temper, while saving your self-respect at the same time.
+Be humble and resist your temper, while saving your self-respect at the same time.
 The most mature response would be understanding, witty, and kind.

 23. Do your thing